On Software Development

 On the side, I find myself doing hobby programming in the following domains:

-• Systems Programming
+• Linux-based Systems Programming

-• Open Source :D
+• Contributing to Open Source

-This article was inspired by the ever-persistent question “What do they use?”, which Wes Bos decided to answer in the Uses.Tech project.
+This page was inspired by the ever-persistent question “What do they use?”, which Wes Bos decided to answer in the Uses.Tech project.
 I figured, I should add the same to my own site for those interested (in a much more condensed version which can be found here!) and work my site into the listings too.
 We can always use more canadian representation.

-Hardware - Generalized
+Hardware

 For most of my programming and computer hobbies, I still use the same desktop that I built in 2019 and talked about here, which has the following specs: